sparkflows/sparkflows-docs/docs/aws/admin-guide/aws-iam-assume-role/assume-role-configuration.rst

 Assume Role Configurations
 =======

-Steps to create a role for S3 Bucket access and assume the Role from Fire Insights.
+Following steps are required to create a role for S3 bucket access and assume the Role from Fire Insights.

-1. Create a Role
+1. Create a Role:

-Login to AWS Console which have sufficient privilege to create a role with name ''assume-role-bucket1''
+Login to AWS Console which has sufficient privilege to create a role with name ''assume-role-bucket1''.

-2. Create inline Policy
+2. Create Inline Policy

-Create an ''inline policy'' which have access of s3 policy to access the different buckets say ''assume-role-bucket1'' & ''assume-role-bucket2'' and attach to the role.
+Create an ''inline policy'' which has access of S3 policy to access the different buckets e.g. ''assume-role-bucket1'' & ''assume-role-bucket2'' and attach to the role.

 ::